Cooksey99/llm-workspace/docs/README.md

 ## Features

-- Local LLM powered by Ollama (Qwen 2.5 Coder 32B)
+- Local LLM powered by Ollama
 - RAG with vector database (chromem-go)
 - Persistent conversation history
 - Learns from your interactions